atinfo/awesome-test-automation/java-test-automation.md

     * [Robot Framework](http://robotframework.org/) - A generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
         * [awesome-robotframework](https://github.com/fkromer/awesome-robotframework) - A curated list of awesome Robot Framework resources and libraries
     * [Spectrum](https://github.com/greghaskins/spectrum) - A BDD-style test runner for Java 8.
 Inspired by Jasmine, RSpec, and Cucumber.
+    * [Gauge](https://gauge.org/) - Gauge is a light-weight cross-platform test automation tool with the ability to author test cases in the business language.
 - extensions
     * [cucumber-report-db](https://github.com/porscheinformatik/cucumber-report-db) - Stores results of BDD tests with Cucumber-JVM in a database and provides reporting capabilities.